This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Ways that breastfeeding is good for your baby:

 - Breast milk gives your baby the best nutrition.
 Your breasts will first produce colostrum.
-Colostrum is a special type of milk that is made by your breasts before your mature breast milk comes in.
 Colostrum is rich in antibodies (proteins that protect your baby's immune system).
 Breast milk starts to replace colostrum 2 to 4 days after your baby's birth.
 Breast milk contains the protein, fat, sugar, vitamins, and minerals that your baby needs to grow.
+Your baby will need a vitamin D supplement soon after birth.
+Talk to your healthcare provider about the amount and type of vitamin D supplement that is best for your baby.

 - Breast milk is safe and easy for your baby to digest.
-Breast milk is easy for your baby to digest and absorb.
 Breast milk does not need to be prepared.

-- Breast milk protects your baby against allergies and infections.
+- Breast milk helps your baby develop a strong immune system.
+The immune system helps fight off infection.
 Breast milk has antibodies and other substances that help protect your baby's immune system.
-The immune system helps fight off infection.
+This helps protect your baby from allergies and infections.
 Breastfed babies have a lower risk for allergy problems such as eczema.
 Eczema causes red, itchy, swollen skin.
 Breast milk can also help protect your baby against ear infections, diarrhea, and lung infections.

 - Breast milk decreases your baby's risk for certain medical conditions.
 Breastfed babies may have a lower risk for sudden infant death syndrome (SIDS).
 They also have a lower risk of becoming obese or developing diabetes, high cholesterol, or high blood pressure.